by Etiquette Expert Diane Gottsman

 No. The following suggestions are simply guidelines that will offer recommendations; however, the final decision is up to you.
 Your tip may vary, depending on your personal relationship with the person.

 Boss – Don’t give your boss money, an expensive or overly personal gift.
 Consider bringing in baked goods, or a small token of seasonal appreciation.
-The best choice is to start a gift “pool” and collect money from colleagues that want to donate towards a group gift.
+Best choice is to start a gift “pool” and collect money from colleagues that want to donate towards a group gift.

 Coworker – Give something that the person collects or enjoys. (i.e. fun office products, coffee mug, flavored instant coffee, hot cocoa, inspirational desk calendar, etc.)